sylvainkalache/Automate-PyTorch-Model-Training-with-Tekton-and-Buildpacks/README.md

 # 🤖 Automate PyTorch Model Training with Tekton and Paketo Buildpacks

 This repository demonstrates building a CI/CD pipeline to fine-tune a GPT-2 model using Tekton pipelines and Paketo Buildpacks.
-It leverages Buildpacks for containerization—eliminating the need to manually write and maintain Dockerfiles—and uses Tekton to orchestrate the entire build and training workflow on Kubernetes.
+It leverages Buildpacks for containerization, eliminating the need to manually write and maintain Dockerfiles, and utilizes Tekton to orchestrate the entire build and training workflow on Kubernetes.

+I wanted to build something:
+- Fully OSS
+- Cloud Native
+- No Dockerfile

+I documented how to use this repository in a [Towards Data Science article](https://towardsdatascience.com/automate-models-training-an-mlops-pipeline-with-tekton-and-buildpacks/).

 ## Why Tekton and Buildpacks?

 - **[Tekton Pipelines](https://tekton.dev/)** is an open-source CI/CD system native to Kubernetes, enabling reproducible and scalable workflows.
 - **[Paketo Buildpacks](https://paketo.io/)** automatically containerizes your applications by detecting runtimes and dependencies, simplifying container image creation without Dockerfiles.
+[Incubating CNCF project](http://cncf.io/projects/buildpacks/).
 - **[GPT-2](https://github.com/openai/gpt-2)** is a lightweight language model ideal for quick demonstration purposes.

 ## Repository Structure